Minhao-Zhang/MBTI-Classification/README.md

 Thus, I decided to combine shorter messages into longer ones with a minimum length of 700 characters (including spaces) and maximum 1000 characters.
 Detailed steps can be found in [combine_short_text.py](./preprocessing/combine_short_text.py)

-Though counting by characters are a effective way to create a balanced dataset, it might introduce some problem when we try to use LLMs' tokenization.
+Though counting by characters are an effective way to create a balanced dataset, it might introduce some problem when we try to use LLMs' tokenization.
 As the tokenization is roughly based on words, the number of tokens in a sentence might not be the same as the number of characters.
 Thus, I decided to further process the data into a narrower range of word length.
 Detailed steps can be found in [evenout_word_length.py](./preprocessing/evenout_word_length.py) and the dataset can be found on [huggingface](https://huggingface.co/datasets/minhaozhang/mbti).